amartinm7/social-network-challenge/README.md

 For achieving this we can change the context-path property in the application.yml file.
 At this moment you can specify the profile when you run springboot for testing this behaviour.

-### More ideas
-* implement Circuit Breaker pattern to avoid the degradation of the system, in the case this REST API was consuming another REST API.
-* enable CSRF and XSS features from Spring to avoid this kind of attacks.
-* implement JWT feature to authorization things.

-### Deployed version in heroku without docker
+### Deployed version in heroku without docker (status=implemented)
 At this moment Heroku provides a functionality to deploy the projects under git.
 In this case use the build.gradle as pipeline to deploy the application in the cloud.
 You can see the application running in the next url:

 * https://social-network-challenge.herokuapp.com/swagger-ui.html

+### More room to improve (status=idea)
+* implement Circuit Breaker pattern to avoid the degradation of the system, in the case this REST API was consuming another REST API.
+* enable CSRF and XSS features from Spring to avoid this kind of attacks.
+* implement JWT feature to authorization things.

-### Domain Drive Design
+## Domain Drive Design
 The application follows some rules of the DDD.
-The application is splitted in four modules:
+The application is splited in four modules:
 * interface layer
 * application layer
 * domain layer